 Ecoliteracy refers to the understanding of the principles that govern the health of the Earth and its ecosystem.
 To be ecoliterate means that you use this understanding to promote sustainable human and more-than-human communities.
 Blue Water Baltimore offers educational programs for all age ranges, preschool to senior.
 They are great accompaniments to environmental school lessons, MWEE (Meaningful Watershed Education Experience) projects, university courses, and corporate or congregational events.
 Below are the ecoliteracy programs we are ready to offer your organization.

 Baltimore City Water Health Update (1 hr)

-The mission of the Baltimore Harbor Waterkeeper, a division of Blue Water Baltimore, is to protect and restore Baltimore waterways through enforcement, fieldwork, and citizen action.
-The goal is to make our waterways safe for recreation (including fishing and swimming), to improve public health, and to improve the health of our ecosystem.
-This presentation shares the current data that is being collected, how to use our Harbor Alert website, and how you can help foster the health of our waterways.
+The mission of Blue Water Baltimore is to protect and restore Baltimore’s waterways through enforcement, fieldwork, and citizen action.
+Our ultimate goal is to make our waterways safe for recreation (including fishing and swimming), to improve public health, and to improve the health of our ecosystem.
+This presentation shares information about the current health of our urban watershed and actions you can take to improve the health of our waterways.
 This PowerPoint-based session is ideal for people aged 16 and up.

 The is a perfect field trip to give your organization a firm, place-based understanding of the water cycle.
-We start at the head waters of the Jones Falls and make various stops to discuss the history of water use in Baltimore City.
-We also discuss some of the modern challenges our city faces as well as the solutions Blue Water Baltimore and other organizations are making to make our waterways healthy.
+We start at the headwaters of the Jones Falls and make various stops to discuss the history of water use in Baltimore City.
+We will discuss the modern challenges Baltimore City faces and the solutions Blue Water Baltimore and other organizations are implementing to make our waterways healthy.
 This trip is a great way to prime your organization to take part in our various service learning and volunteering opportunities.
 The watershed tour takes approximately three hours and typically ends with a picnic lunch at the Inner Harbor.
-The organization must provide transportation.
+The organization provides transportation and food.
 This is an excellent trip for student groups, 11 years old and up.